oladejiafo/rfm_sales_analysis/README.md

-Objective Of The Analysis
+## Objective Of The Analysis
 The main objective of this sales analysis is to evaluate a the sales trends to know the strengths and weaknesses of each KPI.

-Key Questions To Answer:
+### Key Questions To Answer:
-•	Q: What was the best month for sales?
+*	Q: What was the best month for sales?
 How much was earned that month?
-•	Q: What was the best selling product?
+*	Q: What was the best selling product?
-•	Q: What City had the highest number of sales?
+*	Q: What City had the highest number of sales?
-•	Q: What products were bought together?
+*	Q: What products were bought together?
-•	Q: Category and percentage of customers bought Recently, Frequently and How much do they buy (RFM)?
+*	Q: Category and percentage of customers bought Recently, Frequently and How much do they buy (RFM)?

-Data Analytic Tool
+### Data Analytic Tool
 For this project, Python, SQL - CTE (via BigQuery platform) and Tableau were used.

-Data Preparations
+##  Data Preparations
 The downloaded dataset was merged into 1 file using a python script and named “sales_data.csv”.

 The csv file was imported into Google’s cloud-based BigQuery, where SQL was used to inspect and clean the dataset first before analysis began.
 The following are some of the cleaning done:
-•	Checking the records, there were 545 empty rows.
-These were removed.
+*	*Checking the records, there were 545 empty rows.
+These were removed.*
-•	Duplicates were checked.
+*	*Duplicates were checked.
 Since OrderID can possibly be repeated if  different products were bought together, these had to be cheched based on a combination of OrderID, ProductName, Order Date.
-None was found.
+None was found.*
-•	Finally, Column titles were changed to something easy to work with.
+*	*Finally, Column titles were changed to something easy to work with.*

-Data Cleaning
+### Data Cleaning
 The SQL codes used to clean these records are:

+#### Python Code
 ```
 ####merge_data.py####
 ##Import modules